Battle of Crécy: Prelude

 The French had carried out a scorched earth policy, carrying away all stores of food and so forcing the English to spread out over a wide area to forage, which greatly slowed them.
 Bands of French peasants attacked some of the smaller groups of foragers.
 Philip reached the River Somme a day's march ahead of Edward.
 He based himself at Amiens and sent large detachments to hold every bridge and ford across the Somme between Amiens and the sea.
 The English were now trapped in an area which had been stripped of food.
 The French moved out of Amiens and advanced westwards, towards the English.
-They were now willing to give battle, knowing they would have the advantage of being able to stand on the defensive while the English were forced to try to fight their way past them.
+They were now willing to give battle, knowing they would have the advantage of standing on the defensive while the English were forced to try to fight their way past them.

 Edward was determined to break the French blockade of the Somme and probed at several points, vainly attacking Hangest and Pont-Remy before moving west along the river.
 English supplies were running out and the army was ragged, starving and beginning to suffer from a drop in morale.
 On the evening of 24 August the English were encamped north of Acheux while the French were 6 mi away at Abbeville.
 During the night the English marched on a tidal ford named Blanchetaque.
 The far bank was defended by a force of 3,500 French.
 English longbowmen and mounted men-at-arms waded into the tidal river and after a short, sharp fight routed the French.
 The main French army had followed the English, and their scouts captured some stragglers and several wagons, but Edward had broken free of immediate pursuit.
 Such was the French confidence that Edward would not ford the Somme that the area beyond had not been denuded, allowing Edward's army to plunder it and resupply.

 Meanwhile, the Flemings, having been rebuffed by the French at Estaires, besieged Béthune on 14 August.
 After several setbacks they fell out among themselves, burnt their siege equipment and gave up their expedition on 24 August.
 Edward received the news that he would not be reinforced by the Flemings shortly after crossing the Somme.
 The ships which were expected to be waiting off Crotoy were nowhere to be seen.
 Edward decided to engage Philip's army with the force he had.
 Having temporarily shaken off the French pursuit, he used the respite to prepare a defensive position at Crécy-en-Ponthieu.
 The French returned to Abbeville, crossed the Somme at the bridge there, and doggedly set off after the English again.